KeyCruncher/GettingAndCleaningDataAssignment/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `tidyDataSet.txt`.

 ## Identifiers

 * `subject` - The ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - The type of activity performed when the measurements were captured

 ## Measurements